Using essential oils for sinus headache is one of the best natural ways to combat this health issue.

 Diffusing 5 drops can offer great stress and tension relief.

-However, you can also apply it to wrists, temples, and the back of the neck or use 10 drops in a warm bath.
+However, you can also apply it to wrists, temples, and the back of the neck or use 10 drops (diluted with carrier oil) in a warm bath.

 NOW Eucalyptus Oil, 4-OunceThe removal of harmful toxins and the opening up of blocked nasal passages are both associated with eucalyptus’ headache fighting powers.